 Benefit Cosmetics did not change its content for China

 Unlike other markets in which it is necessary to adapt your branding approach, Benefit Cosmetics found that Chinese customers received their communication strategy relatively well.
-Hoecke explains that it was mainly due the fact that these consumers are fond of western culture.
+Hoecke explains that it was mainly due to the fact that these consumers are fond of western culture.
 However, they still make sure the message they want to convey keeps its meaning since humor does not always translate in the same way.

 The brand is active on all social media